 - Microplastic catchers, such as a Guppyfriend bag, Cora ball, or microfiber filter

-- Homemade laundry detergent, such as this one from DIY natural
+- Homemade laundry detergent, such as this one from DIY Natural

 Over time, clothes will inevitably wear down or stain.
 Instead of throwing damaged items away, make repairs at home or with the help of a seasoned seamstress or cobbler.
-Though finding someone in your local area is best, online cobbling services can connect you to trained professionals regardless of your location.
+Though finding someone in your area is best, online cobbling services can connect you to trained professionals regardless of your location.
 Embroidery is another creative solution to cover stains, repair holes, or give a garment a new look while investing in your own skill-building.

-3. Store with care (and flair)
+3. Store with Care (and Flair)

-Careful storage is another way to ensure that clothes stay looking their finest, but it can also go a long way in making sure that you make the most use of what you already own.
+Careful storage is another way to ensure that clothes stay looking their finest, and it can also go a long way in making sure that you make the most of what you already own.
 When clothes are tucked away out of sight, it is easy to forget past purchases and run the risk of making duplicative shopping decisions.
 Take time to plan out your storage in a way that makes clothes easy to see and reach and keeps garments away from the elements.
 Prevent moth damage by storing clothes with lavender satchels or placing wool and cashmere in the freezer once a year (more suggestions on this here).

 Whether a garment has become worn out or outgrown, most clothes will reach a point where they are no longer useful to us.
 If a garment is simply no longer relevant for your lifestyle or does not fit properly, consider swapping rather than donating.
 Doing so gives the piece another life while minimizing the risk of the garment ending up in a landfill or disrupting an emerging economy.
 Clothes in severe disrepair can be recycled through a program such as the one offered by For Days or Retold or turned into a different household item, such as a reusable rag or napkin set.

-5. Fewer, better
+5. Fewer, Better